lingyi-owl/jena_workshop/_episodes/51_exploring_data.md

 pond_ft <- FeatureTable$new(t(counts), taxonomy, sample_data)
 ```
 ~~~
-This command puts the contig counts, taxonomy calls, and sample metadata into a feature table object, where they can be easily manipulated.
+This command puts the ASV counts, taxonomy calls, and sample metadata into a feature table object, where they can be easily manipulated.
 The order of the data is important here.
 The t() function means "transpose".
-We used it here because FeatureTable expects the rows to be samples and the columns to be contigs.
+We used it here because FeatureTable expects the rows to be samples and the columns to be features.
 To get a summary of your FeatureTable object, use this command:
 ~~~
 print(pond_ft)